0x11DFE/Auto-Forwarder-Plugin/README.md

 ## 📜 License

 This project is licensed under the **GNU General Public License v3.0**.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for the full license text.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) for the full license text.